Your Ecwid store is optimized for Google by default. See a detailed description of what we do to make SEO a priority in Ecwid.

 New pages – and new products – are indexed faster with sitemap since search engines check sitemaps every day.
 New pages appear on the sitemap in about a day.

 Microdata is a set of special tags on the site code.
 They help search engines to see what information on the site is more important.
 This helps index the products and categories better.
-Ecwid uses microdata by Schema.Org and adds it to all store pages automatically.
+Ecwid uses microdata by Schema.org to annotate product information and adds it to all store pages automatically.
+This product information appears in search results.

-This helps Google and other search engines index your Starter Site as if it were a static HTML site.
+This helps Google and other search engines index your store as if it were a static HTML site.

 Clean links are better received and more quickly indexed by search engines.